Who is Michelle Ogundehin? All about the Interior Design Masters judge

 Whether you're a new fan of Michelle's through her TV appearances or a design devotee who's been following her work for years, here's what you need to know about the on-screen design queen...

-Ogundehin was born in Manchester on 5 November 1967, to a Nigerian father and British mother, making her 54 years old at the time of writing.
+Ogundehin was born in Manchester to a Nigerian father and British mother.

-She and her siblings grew up in London, where she studied at Bartlett School of Architecture, part of University College London, earning first an undergraduate degree and then a diploma in architecture.
+She grew up in Manchester and studied at Bartlett School of Architecture, part of University College London, earning first an undergraduate degree and then a diploma in architecture.

 How did Michelle become famous?